adobe/balance-text/README.md

     $('.my-class').balanceText();
 ```

 You can use any selector of your choice (you may wish to use an ID or restrict the scope for performance).
-These will re-balance on resize.
+These will _not_  re-balance on resize.

 If you need to manually re-balance all triggered elements, use: